pylint-dev/pylint/doc/user_guide/checkers/features.rst

 :raising-bad-type (E0702): *Raising %s while only classes or instances are allowed* Used when something which is neither a class nor an instance is raised (i.e. a `TypeError` will be raised).
-:raising-non-exception (E0710): *Raising a new style class which doesn't inherit from BaseException* Used when a new style class which doesn't inherit from BaseException is raised.
+:raising-non-exception (E0710): *Raising a class which doesn't inherit from BaseException* Used when a class which doesn't inherit from BaseException is raised.
 :misplaced-bare-raise (E0704): *The raise statement is not inside an except clause* Used when a bare raise is not used inside an except clause.
 This generates an error, since there are no active exceptions to be reraised.
 An exception to